partcardiac123/gradle/subprojects/docs/src/docs/release/notes.md

 You may now force Gradle to use rich or plain [build output](userguide/console.html#sec:console_build_output) by setting [`org.gradle.console`](userguide/build_environment.html#sec:gradle_configuration_properties) in your `gradle.properties`.

+### Adjustments in the `eclipse` plugin

+The `eclipse` plugin now defines separate output directories for each source folders.
+Also, each source folders and dependencies define an additional `gradle_source_sets` classpath attribute.
+The attribute contains a comma-separated list of source sets which contains the element.
+Future [Buildship](http://eclipse.org/buildship) versions will use this information to separate source sets when launching Java applications within Eclipse.

 <!--
 ### Example new and noteworthy
 -->